hankotanks/roguelike_map_generator/README.md

 # map_generator

 A Python module, written in Rust, that generates 2D, interconnected cave systems.
+The project is compiled into a Python module using `pyo3`, which allows it to be imported like any other module.

 ## Example